mths-gh/portfolio2/README.md

 # portfolio2
 My portfolio.
-HTML, CSS, and jQuery(used 'fadeIn').
+HTML, CSS, and jQuery(used 'scroll-fadeIn').
 Responsive.